-Qualifications: BHS Level 4 Senior Eventing Coach (Stage 4) or BHSQ Level 4 Senior Dressage Coach (Stage 4), or equivalent.
+Qualifications: BHS Level 4 Senior Eventing Coach (Stage 4), or equivalent.
 If you hold other equestrian industry qualifications and/or significant industry experience, please contact the Education Team or visit our website for further guidance on our Direct Entry procedure.
 We would like to highlight that Direct Entry is especially encouraged for competition riders and professionals who have significant experience of working in the industry, especially working in large yards.